Meditation at The Musée Rodin, Paris

 myminifactory

-Constructed around a sinuous line, her contrapposto incomplete, Meditationoriginated in a figure on the tympanum of The Gates of Hell, inspired by Michelangelo.
-She was then reworked into the Monument to Victor Hugo, before being enlarged under the name The Inner Voice.
-She represented one of the muses who inspired the poet.
-In order to include her in the monument, Rodin had to remove her arms and amputate part of her legs.
-Outside of this context, the figure was exhibited in the same state in Dresden and Stockholm in 1897, but because of its unfinished appearance, the public found it hard to understand.
-Rodin, however, was extremely fond of this work, which Rilke described as follows: “The arms are surprisingly absent.
-Rodin felt them in this instance… to be something extraneous to the body which sought to envelop itself without any external aid… The same is true of Rodin’s armless statues; nothing vital is missing.
-One stands before them as if before a completed whole that brooks no complement,” (Rilke, 1928).
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+Meditation originated around a sinuous line, her contrapposto unfinished, in a figure on the tympanum of The Gates of Hell, inspired by Michelangelo's masterful hand.
+She was later reworked into the Monument to Victor Hugo, before being enlarged under the name The Inner Voice.
+As one of the muses who inspired the poet, she was meant to inspire awe and creativity.
+Rodin had to remove her arms and amputate part of her legs in order to include her in the monument, but he remained devoted to this work despite its unconventional appearance.
+Rodin himself was extremely fond of this piece, which Rilke described as follows: "The arms are surprisingly absent.
+Rodin felt them to be something extraneous to the body, seeking to envelop itself without external aid."
+This sentiment echoes through his armless statues, where nothing vital is missing.
+One stands before them with a sense of completeness, as if they were whole and unbroken.
+This sculpture is part of "Scan The World", a non-profit initiative led by MyMiniFactory to create a digital archive of fully 3D printable sculptures, artworks, and landmarks from around the globe for public access.
+Scan The World is an open-source community effort, inviting anyone with interesting items to contribute and help build this vast digital repository.
+If you have something unique to share, email stw@myminifactory.com to learn how you can join the movement and make a difference.

 With this file you will be able to print Meditation at The Musée Rodin, Paris with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Meditation at The Musée Rodin, Paris.